 Waiting Room: This will be closed from today (Wednesday, 25 March).
 Attendees are asked to stay in their cars until the cortege arrives at the crematorium

-Scattering/internment of cremated remains: We will not be taking any further bookings.
-If you have a scattering/internment booked, a member of the Bereavement Team will contact you.
+Scattering/internment of cremated remains: If you have a scattering/internment booked, a member of the Bereavement Team will contact you.

 The choice of cremation or burial is ultimately decided by the person responsible for arranging the funeral.
 It may be that the deceased has already expressed their wishes in the form of a will or a funeral plan, which may influence the decision.
 Cultural requirements may also be a factor when deciding between burial and cremation.